-from our co-workers and productive self-criticism as well.

-public have broken down.
-The general public suffering from neurotic misery as a by-product of the war, knows about psycho-analysis and demands help from psychoanalysts.
+Today, we particularly need productive criticism from our co-workers and productive self-criticism as well, because the barriers between psychoanalysis and the general public have broken down.
+The general public, suffering from neurotic misery as a by-product of the war, knows about psychoanalysis and demands help from psychoanalysts.
 It took a second world war -- despite the endeavor of the psychoanalytic societies all over the world -- for doctors to become conscious of the fact that they need psychoanalytic training in order to meet the mental needs of their patients.
 Now again is the time for psychoanalysts to discern between psychoanalysis proper and the need for applying psychoanalytic principles to the various kinds of treatments.
 Here again Fenichel stands in the foreground, as I mentioned before, of those whose difficult task it is to meet our social obligations but at the same time to protect the scientific progress of psychoanalysis.
 In doing so, Fenichel remained loyal to himself -- that was the way he started his psychoanalytic career and the way he ended it.

-When, fellowing the first world war, men were in need of finding a way out of their mental confusion, psychoanalysis was not known enough as a treatment for the sick.
+When, following the first world war, men were in need of finding a way out of their mental confusion, psychoanalysis was not known enough as a treatment for the sick.
 At that time only the philosophers grasped at psychoanalysis and wanted to use some of its doctrines for metaphysical principles.
-Fenichel, still a student of psychoanalysis, published a paper against the misuse of psychoanalytic metapsychology for metaphysics.
+Femichel, still a student of psychoanalysis, published a paper against the misuse of psychoanalysis, published a paper against the misuse of psychoanalytic metapsychology for metaphysics.
+Since World War I, psychoanalysis has grown, as a science and as a therapy, and is no longer represented by a few preminent psychoanalysts.
+It is now oultivated